 chamber at the Jet Propulsion Laboratory prior to launch

-NSTAR is an acronym of NASA SEP (Solar Electric Propulsion) Technology Application Readiness, a program started in November 1992 and run jointly by the Glenn Research Center and the Jet Propulsion Laboratory with the aim of validating low-power ion propulsion.
-The vehicle for this validation, Deep Space 1, carried about 81.5 kilograms of xenon propellant, sufficient for about 20 months of continuous thrusting and more than enough to propel the probe throughout its entire mission.
-The 30-centimeter NSTAR ion thruster on DS1 worked almost flawlessly and eventually changed the spacecraft's speed by about 4.2 kilometers per second (9,400 mph).
+NSTAR is an acronym of NASA SEP (Solar Electric Propulsion) Technology Application Readiness, a program started in Nov 1992 and run jointly by the Glenn Research Center and the Jet Propulsion Laboratory with the aim of validating low-power ion propulsion.
+The vehicle for this validation, Deep Space 1, carried about 81.5 kg of xenon propellant, sufficient for about 20 mo of continuous thrusting and more than enough to propel the probe throughout its entire mission.
+The 30-cm NSTAR ion thruster on DS1 worked almost flawlessly and eventually changed the spacecraft's speed by about 4.2 km/s (9,400 mph).

 The NSTAR engine, like XIPS and similar ion thrusters, is composed of several subsystems, including the discharge chamber, the discharge cathode assembly (DCA), the grids (also called the ion optics), and the neutralizer.
 Propellant is injected both through the DCA and through a ring of injectors.
 The DCA emits electrons that are accelerated by the electric field established between the positively biased discharge chamber walls and the negatively biased DCA.
 These electrons ionize the propellant by striking the gas atoms, knocking away one or more of the electrons orbiting an atom's nucleus.
 The "ring-cusp" magnetic field created by the magnets that surround the discharge chamber is used to improve the ionization efficiency of the engine by increasing the electron's residence time in the discharge chamber; that is, the longer an electron remains in the discharge chamber, the more opportunity it has to ionize propellant atoms.